thomascharbonnel/orion-docker/README.md

 ## Prerequisites

-1. You need a [MapBox API token](https://www.mapbox.com/help/how-access-tokens-work/) for your deployment.
+1. You need a [Mapbox API token](https://www.mapbox.com/help/how-access-tokens-work/) for your deployment.
 It is used to render the interactive map in the web interface.
 They are free.
 2. You need [`docker-compose`](https://docs.docker.com/compose/install/).

 ## Deployment